-Each year the AGC Education and Research Foundation offers undergraduate and graduate level scholarships to students enrolled in ACCE accredited construction management or construction related engineering programs.
-The application opened July 1, 2020 and closes November 1, 2020.
+Each year the AGC Education and Research Foundation offers undergraduate and graduate level scholarships to students enrolled in ABET or ACCE accredited construction management or construction related engineering programs.
+The application opened July 1, 2021 and closes November 1, 2021.

 Over $10 million in scholarships have been awarded to more than 4,000 students attending colleges and universities across the country.
 Through endowments made by AGC members and supporters, as well as AGC Chapters, the Education and Research Foundation awards over 100 scholarships each year to students dedicated to pursuing a career in the construction industry.

 If you have any questions please contact Paige Packard, Program Director, AGC Education and Research Foundation, Paige.firstname.lastname@example.org.

 AGC Education and Research Foundation Undergraduate and Graduate Scholarship is Now Open